Menu

 Register

 Create a luminous mosaic suncatcher in this 4-hour workshop led by glass artist Pat Stone.
-You’ll also learn how to safely cut glass, follow mosaic patterns, and grout pieces.
-Purchases are non-refundable.
+You'll also learn how to safely cut glass, follow mosaic patterns, and grout pieces.
+Please note that purchases are non-refundable and cannot be transferred to a later class date.

 • Morris Center for Lowcountry Heritage